The Mountain Hardwear Stretch Ozonic Pants are a good option that gives a good range of movement and offers more features than comparable rain pants.

 Comfort and Mobility

 One thing that makes these such a good pair of hiking pants is the fabric’s stretchiness.
-They feel comfortable to wear, and they don’t restrict your movements at all.
+I think they feel comfortable to wear, and they don’t restrict your movements at all.
 While the knees are not articulated, the ‘anatomical cut’ means they fit well.
 The waist is elasticated with a drawcord to secure it.

 Materials